|

 Alternate world map

-for changing the map location.
-The Alternate World map shows the UK, but
+The Alternate World map shows the UK, but can be replaced by your own

-can be replaced by your own area map which can be generated by
+area map which can be generated by

 Radio Mobile.